The pros and cons of buying short term disability insurance outside your workplace

 If STD and LTD both do the same thing, why are they split into two types of policies which are often purchased differently?
 There are a few reasons.

 For one, short-term disabilities are much more common than long-term disabilities, and coverage may be provided by the government.
 Also, people with temporary disabilities have different needs than those with more permanent disabilities.
-For example, in addition to pay replacement-related benefits, many group STD plans have a number of rehabilitation benefits and features.
+For example, in addition to pay replacement-related benefits, many group STD plans may have a number of rehabilitation benefits and features.

-Short-term insurance can also be sold more efficiently as group coverage.
+Short-term insurance may also be sold more efficiently as group coverage.
 People at a given company in a specific industry are more likely to experience the same kinds of disabilities, so it’s easier for the insurance company to calculate the risk involved.
 And coverage doesn’t need to be very personalized, because the desired outcome is the same every time: to get the disabled employee back to work with as little disruption as possible.

 By contrast, long-term disability needs are much more individualized.
 With a potentially much longer, larger payout, there’s more risk to the insurance company.
 The age, health status, lifestyle, and occupation of each person insured must be assessed.
 The benefit amount, period, and premium can vary significantly from one policy to the next.
 While LTD may be purchased as part of a group, it can be tailored more precisely to a policyholder’s needs when sold individually.